Preparing for Your Surgery

 Returning Back To Normal

 Your scars will be slightly dense and red for 6 to 12 weeks after surgery.
 Over time they will soften and the redness will fade as your body heals.
 You will always have a small faint line where the incision was made.
-Dr. Zemmel take great care in insure the final scar will be as hidden and inconspicuous as possible.
+Dr. Zemmel and Dr. Reddy take great care in insure the final scar will be as hidden and inconspicuous as possible.

 Once you are completely healed, the implants will become a normal part of your body.
 You will slowly become unaware of the implant.
 There will be no permanent physical restrictions.